Diject/Quest_Data_Builder/README.md

 # Quest Data Builder

-Quest Data Builder is a quest data generator for Morrowind, designed for use with the [Quest Guider](https://www.nexusmods.com/morrowind/mods/55593) and [Quest Guider Lite](https://www.nexusmods.com/morrowind/mods/55593) mods.
+Quest Data Builder is a quest data generator for Morrowind, designed for use with the [Quest Guider](https://www.nexusmods.com/morrowind/mods/55593) and [Quest Guider Lite](https://www.nexusmods.com/morrowind/mods/57285) mods.

 **Requires [.NET Runtime 8](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) to run.**

 This project is based on [ESMSharp](https://github.com/demonixis/ESMSharp).

+The project uses the [CXuesong.Luaon](https://github.com/CXuesong/Luaon.NET) module, which is distributed under the Apache License 2.0.
+The license text is available at: [LICENSE](https://www.apache.org/licenses/LICENSE-2.0.html)

 ## Command-Line Arguments